PERSOL HR DATA BANK in APAC

 The minimum wage system is a system in which the government sets and enforces a minimum wage level to protect low-wage workers.

-Although the minimum wage increase rate in 2021 is not high compared to the previous year, it has been raised from 8,590 won (minimum wage in 2020) to 8,720 won (1.5% increase) per hour.
-The minimum wage from January 2022 has been raised to 9,160 won (an increase of 5.1% from 2021), which is 73,280 won for daily wages (8-hour standard) and 1,914,440 won for monthly wages (40-hour weekly standard/ 209-hour weekly standard).
+Although the minimum wage increase rate in 2021 is not high compared to the previous year, it has been raised from 8,590 won (minimum wage in 2020) to 8,720 won (1.5% increase) per hour, in 2022, 9,160 won (an increase of 5.1% from 2021), and in 2023, the minimum wage was increased by about 5% to 9, 620 won.

 (3) Employee Retirement Benefit Security Act: